dis-sg/dis-sg.github.io/_posts/2025-07-11-bilateral-milestone-logos-pt-1.md

 As the nation celebrates its 60th birthday this year, it also marks significant milestones in diplomatic ties with several countries.
 Many of these anniversaries are commemorated through special logos, which brand cultural events, exchanges, and initiatives throughout the year.

 These logos often combine visual elements from both nations to convey a sense of shared identity and friendship.
-In doing so, they also reflect how Singapore wanted to be seen by the world through design.
+In doing so, they also reflect how Singapore wants to be seen by the world through design.

 Let’s take a closer look at some of these anniversary logos: